Brymmobaggins/50JavaScriptProjects/height-conversion-tool/readme.md

 ## Built with

 - HTML
 - CSS
 - JavaScript

+## What i did

+- firstly, i reference the form from the DOM as assigned it to a variable `form` and also prevented the form from default submission.

+- Secondly, i created a function `convertToCM` .
+The code inside function `convertToCM` is to get the user input, convert the value to integer(number), check if the value is a number. calcute the feets, inches and return the results.

+- lastly, i called `convertToCM` function on form event

 ## Key concopt

 - DOM
 - Event(submit)
 - Flow control (conditions)
-- In Built function `parseInt`
+- Built in function `parseInt()`
-- In Built function `isNaN`
+- Buil in function `isNaN()`

 ## Lines of code